valerybodak/sport-predictor/README.md

 # Sport Predictor

 A new open-source Flutter project that enables the developer to quickly get started with the Flutter application development.
-We have recreated a few screens of our famous React Native Starter Kit in Flutter!

 This project contains the basic features that are required to build an amazing Flutter application.